-These Are the Best Dating Apps for Marriage, According to Real Couples
+These Are the Best Dating Apps for Marriage, According to Data

-Launched in 2014, Bumble was the first app to only allow females make the first move in a heterosexual match.
+Launched in 2014, Bumble was the first app to only allow females to make the first move in a heterosexual match.
 (For same-sex couples, both users have the opportunity to send the first message.)
-The brand has since become one of the most popular dating apps to date.
-In 2019, it recorded over 85 million registered users in over 150 countries.
-And according to previous studies done by The Knot, it's one of the best dating apps for marriage.
-In 2019, it was the third most-popular dating website that matched engaged couples.
+The brand has since become one of the most popular dating apps to date, as it recorded over 85 million registered users in over 150 countries.
+And according to surveys collected by The Knot, it's one of the best dating apps for marriage.
+In 2022, our study found that it was the third-most-popular dating website, responsible for matching 22% of couples who met online.
 Thanks to features like personality badges and profile prompts, the app allows users to make informed swipes—but it's the emphasis on women making the first move that sets Bumble apart from other online dating services.

 While Kate found Iker's photos attractive, she might not have reached out if it weren't for the 24-hour time limit.
 "Candidly, if it wasn't my responsibility to make the first move, I most likely would've anxiously waited for Iker to talk to me first," she explains.
 "However, I've learned a lot about the impact of pushing myself out of my comfort zone since then.
 It's been a recurring theme throughout the progression of our relationship, from discussing the idea of moving in together, to openly talking about marriage, and more."